fctr-id/okta-ai-agent/README.md

 ## ✨ What's Special?

-The first AI Agent for Okta that has the following features:
 * 🚀 **Easy Okta Sync** - Quick and parallel okta sync to local SQLlite DB
 * 💡 **Natural Language Queries** - Talk to your Okta data in simple english
 *  ⚡ **Multiple AI Providers** - Leverage the power of leading AI providers: